hugojosefson/docker-utils/README.md

 ./install-jenkins-dockerception
 ```

-Check the log for initial login password:
+Check the log for initial login password, and copy it:

 ```bash
 docker logs -f jenkins
 ```

+Continue Jenkins setup at http://localhost:8080/

 ## Optionally, build